-- Visit the Gmail app in the Google Play Store.
+- Visit the Gmail app in the App Store.

 - Tap Update.
-If you only see "Open," you have the latest version.
+If you see "Open," you already have the latest version.

 If you get a suspicious email that asks you for personal or financial information, don't reply or click on any links in the message.